harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 We also introduced `uncurry` - we wanted to pass the tuples of form `f (1, batch1)` we&rsquo;d created via `zip` into a function that wanted arguments `f 1 batch1` - `uncurry` will convert a function that wants two arguments into a function that wants a tuple of those two arguments<sup><a id="fnr.9" class="footref" href="#fn.9" role="doc-backlink">9</a></sup>.

+<a id="orge6d97d1"></a>

+# Rotations

 While we&rsquo;re here, let&rsquo;s implement piece rotation.
-This will be a little janky, but we&rsquo;ll just rotate the entire 4x4 grid, and then
+We can just rotate the entire 4x4 grid, and apply thrice to get the reverse direction:

 {% highlight haskell %}
 :{